Thinkin Bout You (Frank Ocean song): Promotion

 Ocean embarked on a solo tour through North America and Europe to promote his 2011 mixtape Nostalgia, Ultra and his other musical projects.
 The set lists to the various shows varied, though "Thinkin Bout You" was performed at all shows.
 The track was included during Ocean's setlist at the April 2012 Coachella Musical Festival.
 Complex magazine stated the "his falsetto on “Thinking About You” made women in the audience swoon."
 Ocean later performed the song at the 2012 MTV Video Music Awards.

 Electronic artist SBTRKT released a remixed version of the track onto his own personal SoundCloud account, announcing "did this whilst on tour...not mixed or official".

+Cover versions

 Pop artists Justin Bieber and Jaden Smith recorded a cover version of the track.
-MTV reported, "in his smooth, pop and R&B way Justin fantasizes about Hailey Baldwin delivers Frank's sexy verse like a boss: "Do you not think so far ahead?/'Cause I've been thinking 'bout forever."
+MTV reported, "in his smooth, pop and R&B way Justin fantasizes about Selena Gomez, and delivers Frank's sexy verse like a boss: "Do you not think so far ahead?/'Cause I've been thinking 'bout forever."

 American singer ZZ Ward performed a version of the song in April 2013 for The A.V.
 Clubs A.V.
 Undercover series.

+Flo Morrissey and Matthew E. White covered the song on their 2017 record Gentlewoman, Ruby Man.

+Flea, better known as bassist of the Red Hot Chili Peppers, included a "Thinkin Bout You" cover on his debut jazz album, Honora (2026).
+Flea performed the song, playing trumpet solos along with bass, with a full jazz ensamble on The Tonight Show Starring Jimmy Fallon to promote the album ahead of its release in March 2026.